Class TCastleRigidBody

 Public procedure WakeUp;

-For performance, physics engine sometimes puts some body to "sleep", which means it will not move anymore, because it didn't move (much) in the recent frames.
-In general, the body should be "woken up" automatically when something collides with it, so the mechanism should be invisible to you... but sometimes it is necessary to wake up a body explicitly.
+For performance reasons, physics engine puts the body to "sleep" when it didn't move (too much) in the recent frames.
+This means the body will not move anymore "by itself", i.e. until something will collide with it.
+In general, the body should be "woken up" automatically when something collides with it, so the mechanism should be invisible to you, but sometimes it is necessary to wake up a body explicitly.

 Properties